College of Engineering, Mathematics and Science

 UW-Platteville Engineering Partnerships

-Students from anywhere in the state of Wisconsin can earn a UW-Platteville Bachelor of Science degree in three ABET-accredited engineering programs, Electrical Engineering, Mechanical Engineering, and Industrial and Systems Engineering, through UW-Platteville Engineering Partnerships.
+Students from anywhere in the state of Wisconsin can earn a UW-Platteville Bachelor of Science degree in three engineering programs, Electrical Engineering, Mechanical Engineering, and Industrial and Systems Engineering, through UW-Platteville Engineering Partnerships.
 After completing general education and pre-engineering courses (e.g., math, chemistry, physics), students apply to UW-Platteville when they are ready to begin taking their electrical engineering, mechanical engineering, or industrial and systems engineering courses.
 The program's unique hybrid delivery method, designed for working adults and students unable to move to Platteville, includes face-to-face and online courses along with hands-on lab experiences.

 Internships and Cooperative Education